haskell/cabal/doc/setup-commands.rst

 .. option:: --prog-option=option

     Specify a single additional option to the program *prog*.
-For passing an option that contain embedded spaces, such as a file name with embedded spaces, using this rather than :option:`--prog-options` means you do not need an additional level of quoting.
+For passing an option that contains embedded spaces, such as a file name with embedded spaces, using this rather than :option:`--prog-options` means you do not need an additional level of quoting.
 Of course if you are using a command shell you may still need to quote, for example